Temporal Logic Control for Nonlinear Stochastic Systems Under Unknown Disturbances: Details of the Case Studies

 Case studies $\#1$ and $\#2$ both consider the problem of swinging up a pendulum, starting from the downward orientation, without ever exceeding some limits in its angular velocity.
 The state of the system is $2$-dimensional, composed by the angle $\boldsymbol{\theta}_k$ w.r.t. the vertical (downward) position, and the angular velocity $\boldsymbol{\dot\theta}_k$, whereas the control input $u_k$ is the torque applied at the joint.
 The disturbance $\w_k$ corresponds to a horizontal wind disturbance, which generates an aerodynamic drag force that is quadratic in $\w_k$ and depends on the state in a nonlinear fashion.
 The system dynamics are

 In the first case study in Table~\ref{tab:case_studies}, we let $\Delta t = 0.25$, $c_d = 0.3$ and $\w_k$ be distributed according to a zero-mean Gaussian distribution with covariance $0.04$, truncated in the interval $[-1,1]$.
+Note that even though our approach can handle unbounded disturbances, for this system to satisfy Assumption~\ref{ass:lipschitz}, we need the support $W$ of $P_W$ to be bounded, even if the exact bounds are unknown to our approach.
 We also let $X$ be the set of all states $[\theta,\dot\theta]$ such that $|\dot\theta| \le 3$, and define $U$ by uniformly discretizing the interval $[-0.8, 0.8]$ into $5$ values.
 Furthermore, we define the $\text{goal}$ set as the set of states $[\theta, \dot\theta]$ such that $\theta$ is within $0.628$ of the upward position and $|\dot\theta| \le 0.6$.
-On the other hand, in the second case study in Table~\ref{tab:case_studies} we let $\Delta t = 0.3$, $c_d = 0.2$ and $\w_k \sim \mathcal{N}(0, 0.0625)$.
+On the other hand, in the second case study in Table~\ref{tab:case_studies} we let $\Delta t = 0.3$, $c_d = 0.2$ and $\w_k \sim \mathcal{N}(0, 0.049)$ truncated on the interval $[-3, 3]$.
+Again, in our approach we let the support $W$ of $P_W$ be unknown.
 We also let $X$ contain all states with an angular velocity $|\dot\theta| \le 4$, and define $U$ by discretizing the interval $[-0.415, 0.415]$ as explained before.
 Note that the limit in the maximum control input in case study $\#2$ makes it impossible to swing up the pendulum in one attempt, hence making it necessary to swing the pendulum back and forth repeatedly to achieve the swing up.
 For this reason, we refer to case study $\#2$ as ``torque limited''.
 Furthermore, we let the $\text{goal}$ set contain all states $[\theta, \dot\theta]$ such that $\theta$ is within $0.628$ of the upward position and $|\dot\theta| \le 0.6$ (see Figure~\ref{fig:results}(a-c)).
-In both case studies we partition the state-space via a uniform grid.
-Finally, in case study $\#2$ we use $\epsilon_c = 0.001$.
-When constructing our UMDP abstractions, we define the coarse clusters $q$ in such a way that each cluster contains $4$ states of the abstraction, i.e., each cluster corresponds to $4$ regions of the state-space partition (see Figure~\ref{fig:figure}).
+In both case studies we partition the state-space via a uniform grid, and learn the support of $P_W$ by setting $\epsilon_c = 0.001$.
+When constructing our UMDP abstractions, we define the coarse layer $Q$ by uniformly clustering the regions in $R$.
+Each cluster $q$ contains the abstract states in $S$ corresponding to $2\times 2$ regions in $R$, as shown in Figure~\ref{fig:figure}.